 But what exactly is the difference?

-Although it is possible to say that the difference lies somewhere, it sounds much more formal in English than it does in German, even a little old-fashioned.
-And in certain combinations it doesn’t work at all, as Peter Littger demonstrates with the phrase The devil lies in the detail – the title of his book on common errors made by German speakers in English.
+Although it is possible to say ‘But where exactly does the difference lie?’, this sounds much more formal in English than it does in German, even a little old-fashioned.
+Peter Littger uses the verb lie jokingly in the phrase The devil lies in the detail, the title of his book on common errors made by German speakers in English.
 (The implication being, presumably, that the title is an overly literal translation of the German phrase ‘der Teufel liegt im Detail’, the more usual English equivalent of which is ‘the devil’s in the detail’).

 Ich sitze im Zug.